+Now press the (Write) button to enter the Song Write Mode.
 Move the cursor to Repeats RpXXX and lower the value to 0 (<StpFIN> appears right of it) and then turn it once again left until <LOP> appears.
 The display Stp shows again the current Song Step.

-Init Kit 092Kick Song001 Pa002 Te123 RpL0P Stp019
+Init Kit 092Kick Song001 Pa002 Te123 RpLOP Stp019

-Now press the (Write) button to enter the Song Write Mode.
 Now you move the cursor right to the step selection and adjust the desired loop point to which the loop should jump to after reaching the endpoint.
 Because this has to be less or equal to the endpoint (right limit of time axis), you can only adjust values smaller than the current Song Step.

-Init Kit 092Kick Song001 Pa002 Te123 RpL0P Stp019
+Init Kit 092Kick Song001 Pa002 Te123 RpLOP Stp019

 Don't forget to leave Write Mode again after editing.
 If you now play back this song, it is not finished automatically, but endlessly jumps back to the programmed loop start after reaching the loop point.
-This is a very useful function for live performances.
+This is a very useful function for live perfomances.